COMMUNICATION WITH THE SPIRIT WORLD

 (Happily, John says it CLEARLY in 1st John 4: 1-6..."The DISCERNMENT OF SPIRITS")

-READ Johannes Greber's phenomenal BOOK (* HERE for free *) ...
+READ Johannes Greber's phenomenal BOOK (* FREE to read, above) ...

 INTRODUCTION of his 1932 famous book below -